 Secretariat

-Carole Excell, Project Director
+Carole Excell, Practice Director

-Carole Excell is the Acting Director of the Environmental Democracy Practice, a practice in WRI's Governance Center.
+Carole Excell is the Director of the Environmental Democracy Practice, a practice in WRI’s Governance Center.
 She is also the Project Director of the Access Initiative.
 She focuses her work on access to information, public participation and access to justice issues around the world.

 The Access Initiative Jesse Worker is an Associate at the World Resources Institute.
 His work currently includes helping to improve institutions governing climate change adaptation efforts.
 Jesse also manages the Environmental Democracy Index, which assesses how well countries around the world protect the rights to information, participation and justice for environmental matters.

-Elizabeth Moses, Research Analyst
+Elizabeth Moses, Associate

 The Access Initiative Elizabeth is a Research Analyst at WRI, where she conducts research and analysis on a variety of policy matters related to access to information, public participation and access to justice.
 Her work currently includes empowering communities in Indonesia and Mongolia to improve their environmental health through the use of their rights to access information.